Consumer Law Ready Workshop for SMEs

 As consumers are entitled to have their rights and interests protected by law it is necessary for businesses to have their procedures in place and visible for the consumer to see for the promotion of those rights and interests.

 The workshop covers domestic and cross-border trading aswell as online and offline trading.

 Who Should Attend?

 - Pre-contractual information requirements (module 1)

 - Consumer rights and guarantees (module 3)

 - Unfair commercial practices and contract terms (module 4)

 - Alternative Dispute Resolution (ADR) and Online Dispute Resolution (ODR) (module 5)

-    Charlie Mernagh is an approved consumer law ready local trainer who is a director of 2upskill which

-    is one of the leading training providers in Tipperary, based in TCEC on the LIT Campus Thurles which

-    is close to all major cities across Ireland such as Limerick, Kilkenny, Cork and Dublin aswell as

-    major towns such as Nenagh, Clonmel, Portlaoise and Roscrea.
+Each country in the European Union have a national trainer and national trainers appoint local trainers.
+Both national and local trainers attend a train the trainer training session to ensure consistency in the delivery of the workshops.
+Charlie Mernagh is an approved local trainer and has been trained to facilitate this European Commission project.
+Workshops are facilitated at Thurles Chamber Enterprise Centre on the LIT Campus Thurles which is close to all major cities across Ireland such as Limerick, Kilkenny, Cork and Dublin aswell as major towns such as Nenagh, Clonmel, Portlaoise and Roscrea.